ryanbarringtoncox/ryanbarringtoncox.github.io/book-notes/the-art-of-unix-programming/index.md

 \\
 \\
 **Avoid threads if possible b/c they are a “performance hack.”**

-#### Minilanguages

-Minilanguage, in this context, means a language that is created for some specific application domain.
-The idea is that the programmer will write less lines of code with a minilanguage and the program will therefore be less error-prone.
 \\
 \\
-This chapter discusses two right ways for creating a minilang:

-  - realizing up front that pushing up a level will make notation more compact, expressive and less bug-prone
-  - notice that your specs imply recurring control flow and data layouts

-And one wrong way

-  - Wading into it without thinking in advance, adding ad hoc patch after patch

-**Imperative programming** is the most common kind where you write for loops, add numbers, etc - Java, C++, Python.
-\\
-\\
-**Declarative programming is more functional.
-Each function handles a specific task and you pass things around.
-It’s more of a mindbender but can result in orders of magnitude of less code which makes it good for big projects.**
-\\
-\\
-Makefiles are a declarative minilanguage.
-They set up simple constraints that apply actions.
-\\
-\\
-SNG is used as an example of in this minilanguages chapter.
-SNG translates bits of a PNG into editable all-text  form.
-You can “parse by eyeball” and edit with general-purpose tools.
-Those are good things of course.
-\\
-\\
-Regular Expressions (aka regexp) can be considered declarative minilanguages.
-That’s because they can perform operations that would otherwise take tons more code.  grep is the simplest regexp tool.
-Takes input and filters output of every line through regexp.
-\\
-\\
-Regexp examples

-  - x.y matches x followed by any character followed by y
-  - x\\.y matches x followed by literal period followed by y
-  - ^ is beginning of line
-  - $ is end of line
-  - [...] is any char between brackets
-  - [^...] is any char except those between brackets
-  - the book shows other examples on page 224...

-Shell uses variations on regexp called “Glob expressions”:

-  - \* matches any sequence of chars
-  - ? matches any single char

-egrep is more powerful than regular grep and perl takes it a step farther.
-\\
-\\
-Glade is another case study.
-It’s used for building GUI interfaces for X.  You modify widgets on an interface panel and glade produces an XML file describing the interface.
-This file can be fed to code generator that grinds out C, C++, Python or Perl code for your interface.
-This is an example of a domain-specific minilanguage.
-\\
-\\
-m4 is a case study that does macro expansion, takes simple input strings and expands them.
-This is an example of text string transformation.
-Can be used to generate config files and much more.
-\\
-\\
-**awk is an old-school unix tool.**  When awk runs, it steps through each line of input file.
-Each line is checked against every pattern/action pair in order.
-If the pattern matches the line, the associated action is performed.  awk has been on the decline since 1990, largely replaced by Perl.  awk was more efficient but computing power increases so rapidly that it became a moot point.
-\\
-\\
 **“Machine resources get cheaper over time, but space in programmer’s heads only gets more expensive.”**
 \\
 \\
-Postscript is another case study.
-It was built to control printers and other imaging devices.
-Eventually bitmaps are rendered for printing.
-However, Postscript uses text or simple vector graphics to pass info around b/c this sort of info travels more quickly and is device-resolution independent.
-\\
-\\
-dc is the oldest language on unix.
-It was used for very precise arithmetic.
-\\
-\\
-There is a lot to consider when designing a minilanguage.
-If you can get by with a data file format do that.
-If not, think very carefully about what the recurring pieces are and what the programmer needs to keep flexible.
-If it’s possible for somebody to do “Turing-Complete” things like loop and recursion they will.
-\\
-\\
-**“Beauty is the ultimate defense against complexity.”**
-\\
-\\
-You can also create a minilanguage by extending/embedding an existing language.
-This is more often appropriate for imperative minilangs.
-The host language acts like a framework in this case.

-#### Generation

 People are better at understanding data than control flows.
 We should strive to put as much of our code as possible into data representation.
 It’s easier to manipulate later than control flow.
 \\
 \\